 PEC: You mentioned that many platforms and software packages are laden with unnecessary features that merchants or business people pay for.
 Which ecommerce platforms do you believe have those unnecessary, expensive features?

-“My belief is that we’re going to get to a point where we’re simply going to log on through these dummy terminals, which are basically going to be pieces of hardware — laptops, desktops or iPads — and effectively, you’re going to start your entire computing experience not when you press the ‘On’ button on the computer, but rather when you log onto the Internet and you’re able to access the web.
+We’re going to get to a point where we’re simply going to log on through these dummy terminals, which are going to be pieces of hardware — laptops, desktops, iPads — and effectively, you’re going to start your entire computing experience not when you press the ‘On’ button on the computer, but rather when you log onto the Internet, and you’re able to access the web.

 That’s why I think Google Chrome as an operating system is a very compelling application because that is exactly what this whole concept of dummy terminals is.
 You don’t necessarily need these bulky pieces of native software on your computer anymore.
 As long as you have a web browser, you can access anything you need, and in many cases, it updates in real-time.
 It’s a lot more advanced; it’s a lot more fluid.
 The idea of pressing CTRL + ALT + DEL because a couple of applications are crashing are long gone.
 Cloud computing is going to help a great deal with that.